Did Your University Breach Its Contract During Covid?

 Students pay universities for in-person tuition and access to facilities.
 However, Covid led to cancelled classes, online learning, and restricted services, so many students didn’t get the experience they signed up for.

-Universities did not refund affected students for the disruption, and legal experts think this is a breach of contract.
+Universities did not refund affected students for the disruption, and lawyers think this is a breach of contract.
 They believe students deserve compensation for the gap between the traditional university experience they paid for and the online courses they received.

 We are monitoring the situation closely.
 Register your interest and we’ll keep you updated if one of our regulated UK partner law firms is able to take this claim forward.